DCotterill/halixia-hugo/content/ma/take-up-chess-262.md

 Start taking chess lessons to improve cognitive function

 Chess is one of the oldest and most popular board games.
-The board represents a battlefield in which two armies fight to capture each other’s king.
+The board represents a battlefield in which two armies fight to capture each other’s King.
 Chess is a game of skill and strategy.

 Chess has been shown to have many benefits from stress reduction to improving cognitive function, start taking chess lessons to learn to play chess, or revive a lost skill, and enjoy the benefits.